ThomasLastName/quality-of-life/README.md

 **List of Requirements in Order to Use this Code:**
 - [x] Have python installed and know how to edit and run python files
-- [x] **(important)** Know the directory of your python's `Lib` folder (see below)
 - [x] Have the prerequisite standard packages installed: `numpy`, `matplotlib`, `tensorflow`, `pytorch`, and `sklearn`.

-**More on the Directory of Your Python's `Lib` Folder:** Unless you made a point of moving python after installing it, this will be the directory to which you installed python, plus `\Lib`.
-For example, on my personal computer, python is located in the folder  `C:\Users\thoma\AppData\Local\Programs\Python\Python310`, within which many things are contained, including a folder called `Lib`.
-Thus, the directory of my `Lib` folder is `C:\Users\thoma\AppData\Local\Programs\Python\Python310\Lib`.
-For reference, this is also where many of python's base modules are stored, such as `warnings.py`, `pickle.py`, and `turtle.py`.

-I recommend having the directory where your version python is installed written down somewhere.
-If you do not know this location, I believe you can retrieve it in the interactive python terminal by commanding `import os; import sys; print(os.path.dirname(sys.executable))`.
-Thus, in Windows, you can probably just open the command line and paste into it `python -c "import os; import sys; print(os.path.dirname(sys.executable))"`.

 ---

 # Installation

-Basically, just create a folder called `quality_of_life` inside of your python's `Lib` folder, and fill it with the files from this repository.
+Basically, just create a folder called `quality_of_life` on your Python's path, and fill it with the files from this repository.

 ---

-## Detailed Installation Instructions Using git (recommended)
+## Detailed Installation Instructions Using git on Windows (recommended)

-**Additional Prerequisites Using git:**
+**Additional Prerequisites For this Installation Method:**
 - [x] Have git installed on your computer
+- [x] Be using a Windows machine (otherwise, there won't be a `Lib` folder, and you'll need to use your OS's equivalent, whatever that may be)
+- [x] Know the directory of your python's `Lib` folder (see below)

-**Installation Steps Using git:**
+**Installation Steps Using git on Windows:**
 Navigate  to the `Lib` folder of the version of python you want to use.
 Once there, command `git clone https://github.com/ThomasLastName/quality_of_life.git`, which will create and populate a folder called `quality_of_life` in the same directory.

 For example, given that the directory of my `Lib` folder is `C:\Users\thoma\AppData\Local\Programs\Python\Python310\Lib` on my personal computer, I would navigate there by pasting `cd C:\Users\thoma\AppData\Local\Programs\Python\Python310\Lib` into the Windows command line, and then I would paste `git clone https://github.com/ThomasLastName/quality_of_life.git`.